Enquire 1800 007 400

 Contact Details

-Ok, this one is easy but important.
-If you have a new phone number, email, or address, make sure you update it right away on your Resume!
-There is nothing worse than having an amazing Resume, only to never hear back from an employer because your contact info is outdated.
+This one’s easy but critical.
+If you have a new phone number, email, or address, update your Resume right away.
+There’s nothing worse than having a great Resume and never hearing back because your contact info is out of date.

 Education History

-If you have a long list of accreditations, fantastic!
-But just use the most relevant 2-4 to the job you’re applying for in this section (don’t worry, you can show off the rest of your qualifications in dot points in a qualifications section at the end of your Resume)
+Keep this section short but detailed.
+List your most recent and relevant qualifications in reverse chronological order (most recent first).
+If you have a long list of accreditations, that’s fantastic, just use the most relevant 2–4 for the job you’re applying for (you can include the rest in a Qualifications section at the end).

 Employment / Work History

-Your employment history should stay relevant.
-If you’re in your 40s and you worked at a fast-food restaurant when you were 16, this probably isn’t going to be very relevant to your potential employers, so remove it.
+Keep your employment history relevant.
+If you’re in your 40s, your weekend job at a fast?food restaurant from when you were 16 probably isn’t going to help, so remove it.

 Referees

-Your referees are fairly straightforward to update.
-A manager or supervisor from your most recent/current employer should always be included first here.
-After that, you should have one or two more referees, and they should be from other employers that are listed within your employment history.
+Referees are straightforward to update.
+A manager or supervisor from your most recent/current employer should be listed first.
+After that, include one or two more referees from other employers that appear in your employment history.

 Skills / Experiences (Optional)